MbinOrg/mbin/docs/02-admin/03-optional-features/07-anubis.md

       report_as: 4
 ```

-The default config includes a few snippets that requires a subscription.
-To avoid warn messages you should comment-out everything that "Requires a subscription to Thoth to use" (just search for it in the file).
+The default config includes a few snippets that require a subscription.
+To avoid any warning messages, you should comment out any sections that contain "Requires a subscription to Thoth to use" (just search for it in the file).

-For Anubis to be able to access the socket, that we will use later, we will have to change the service file (`/usr/lib/systemd/system/anubis@.service`) and run the Anubis service under the `www-data` user:
+For Anubis to be able to access the socket that we will use later, we will have to change the service file (`/usr/lib/systemd/system/anubis@.service`) and run the Anubis service under the `www-data` user:

 1. Remove: `DynamicUser=yes`
 2. Add: `User=www-data`